M48 Patton: M48A3

 In addition to the conversion of older model M48s, Chrysler continued to build new vehicles.
 These used the M48A2 hull design (with 3 return rollers) and had redesigned fenders and mudguards, armored boxes around the taillights among other minor details.
 They were fitted with another re-designed commander's cupola, the M1E1.
 It had a modified hatch to allow more room in comparison to the previous M1 cupola and the two rear vision blocks were eliminated.
 The driver's steering wheel was replaced with a T-bar control and received a padded seat.
 M48 procurement for the Army ceased and M48A2 hull production ended in May 1961.
 The Newark Tank plant was closed in October.
 This newest version of the M48 series received the designation Tank, Combat, Full-Tracked; 90mm Gun, M48A3 on 19 March 1958.

 The M48A3 was withdrawn from Europe by October 1961, being replaced by the M60 tank.
-As US armored and cavalry units rotated out of combat deployments to South Vietnam most of their M48A3s were either directly transferred to the South Vietnamese Army or to Thailand.
+As US armored and cavalry units rotated out of combat deployments to South Vietnam most of their M48A3s were either directly transferred to the South Vietnamese army or to Thailand.
 FORSCOM withdrew the M48A3 from combat service with both the US Army and US Marine Corps in 1973, replacing them with the M60A1.
 Some M48A3s continued in service with National Guard units until 1979.
 Some were repurposed as Armoured vehicle-launched bridges (AVLBs).
 Afterwards they were relegated to target use for the testing of radar and weapons systems until the mid 1990s.
 They were replaced in this role by the QM60.

+M48A4

+While the M60A1E1, later standardized as the M60A2, was under development, it appeared there would be many leftover M60 turrets, this resulted in a plan to transfer these turrets to M48A1 hulls modernized to the M48A3 standard.
+The turrets were essentially the same, although fitted with different guns, rangefinders and commander's cupolas.
+However, the M60 turret featured a deeper basket necessitating the addition of spacers on the turret ring which elevated the turret by 2 inches.
+Also, the ammunition stowage had to be rearranged to accommodate the 105 mm ammunition, which was done by modifying the M60A1 racks.

+Two of these tanks were built, with one being sent to Fort Knox during the spring of 1967, the program was approved to retrofit 243 M48A1 tanks to this new configuration.
+The tank was planned to be designated as the 105 mm Gun, Full-Tracked, Combat Tank M48A4, however due to the decision to limit the amount of M60 tanks converted to M60A2s, the project was cancelled with no more tanks being built.

 M48A5

+Retrofitting M48 with a 105 mm gun, which fit nicely in its turret, and the M60 powerpack, was an obvious idea explored since 1958, and M48A1E1 tank passed the trials in 1960.
+However, the cost of replacing large stores of 90 mm ammunition was considered too high, and the idea dragged without adoption for a decade and a half until the 90 mm gun became hopelessly obsolete.